Sookmyung Women's University: Timeline

-Selected as the major university leading admission officer system by Ministry of Education, Science and Technology.

-2010 Won the 'Chosun Daily News Advertisement Awards.’

 Campus

 Sookmyung Women's University consists of a Main Campus and a Second Foundation Campus.
-The Main Campus is in a beautiful setting in harmony with nature.
-The Second Foundation Campus, constructed upon the second founding and declaration of the university, is the cultural center of the university and home to the 'S Leadership Program'.
+The Second Foundation Campus, constructed upon the second founding and declaration of the university, is the cultural center of the university and home to the "S Leadership Program".
 The Renaissance Plaza, which has become a landmark, symbol and hub of Sookmyung Women's University, features cultural attractions and activities.

 Academic programs

 General Education for Leadership

-First-year students automatically become part of the Division of General Education for Leadership.
+First-year students automatically become a part of the Division of General Education for Leadership.

 Sookmyung Women's university has a global cooperation department.
-In the department there are global cooperation and entrepreneurship majors.
+In the department, there are global cooperation and entrepreneurship majors.
 Officially, all classes in the department are taught in English.
 However, depending on the English skills of professors, exceptions apply.

-Currently, Sookmyung Women's University coordinates with the government's Small and medium Business Administration (SBA) to provide high quality business education.
-According to the government report only six top schools were selected to cooperate with the SBA — Seoul National University, POSTECH, KAIST, Hanyang University and Inha University.
+Currently, Sookmyung Women's University coordinates with the government's Small and Medium Business Administration (SBA) to provide high-quality business education.
+According to a government report, only six top schools were selected to cooperate with the SBA — Seoul National University, Pohang University of Science and Technology, Korea Advanced Institute of Science and Technology, Hanyang University, and Inha University.

-Mentor program

-A reinvigorated mentoring program helps facilitate successful career launches for graduates and prepares them with core job-related abilities for professional work.
-In addition, Sookmyung's wide-ranging and practical education system provides broad industry-academic cooperation that offers students diverse career choices and on-the-job training opportunities.